innoveit/react-native-ble-manager/docs/methods.markdown

 ---

-## startNotificationUseBuffer(peripheralId, serviceUUID, characteristicUUID, buffer) [Android only]
+## startNotificationWithBuffer(peripheralId, serviceUUID, characteristicUUID, buffer) [Android only]

 Start the notification on the specified characteristic, you need to call `retrieveServices` method before.
 The buffer collect messages until the buffer of messages bytes reaches the limit defined with the `buffer` argument and then emit all the collected data.
-Helpful to reducing the number or js bridge crossings when a characteristic is sending a lot of messages.
+Useful to reduce the number of calls between the native and the react-native part in case of many messages.
 Returns a `Promise` object.

 **Arguments**